When will the Foundayo pill be available in the UK?

 “From a patient perspective, there are a few main differences between Foundayo and Wegovy tablets,” Dr. Doyle explains.
 They are:

-• Dosages: In the US, the Foundayo starting dose is 0.8mg and gradually increases to a maximum of 17.2mg, whereas the Wegovy tablet starting dose is 1.5mg with a maximum of 25mg.
+Dosages: The Foundayo starting dose is 0.8mg and gradually increases to a maximum of 17.2mg1, whereas the Wegovy tablet starting dose is 1.5mg with a maximum of 25mg.
 Both are gradually increased in 30-day increments.
-“I suspect the dosage will likely be the same or similar [in the UK], but we will have to wait for further updates,” Dr. Doyle says.

 What is orforglipron used for?

-Where can I buy orforglipron in the UK?
-Is it available on the NHS?
+Where can I buy Foundayo tablets in the UK?
+Is the pill available on the NHS?

 Can you switch between weight loss injections and GLP1 tablets?

 “We haven’t had confirmation on pricing yet from the pharmaceutical companies,” Dr. Doyle explains.
-“But it is likely to be similar to GLP-1 injections.”
+“But it is likely to be similar to GLP-1 injections and the Wegovy pill.”

 Questions about medicated weight loss?